 - Select the date range that you would like to analyze.

-- Select from the options for data sampling that specify the number of rows to select and how to select them (random or otherwise).
+- In the Max number of results dropdown, specify the number of rows to select and how to select them (random or otherwise).

 - Click Run query to gather the sample.
 Click Reset if you wish to start over.